Giovanni-Ramirez/PersonalBlog/README.md

 ## Description

-This Allows you to fill out a form to make a blog post.
+This Allows you to fill out a form to make a blog post and has dark and light mode.

 ## Link to page